elusivecodes/FyreRequest/README.md

 - `$uri` is a string or *UriInterface* and will default to *null*.
 - `$options` is an array containing the message options.
     - `method` is a string representing the request method, and will default to "*get*".
-    - `body` is a string representing the message body, and will default to "".
+    - `body` is a string or *StreamInterface* representing the message body, and will default to "".
     - `headers` is an array containing headers to set, and will default to *[]*.
     - `protocolVersion` is a string representing the protocol version, and will default to "*1.1*".